HPCI-Lab/yProv4ML.github.io/src/installation.md

 cd yProvML

-pip install -r requirements.txt
+pip install -r requirements.txt pip install .

-# Install the package
-pip install .
-# Use apple extra if on a Mac
+# Or use apple extra if on a Mac
 pip install .[apple]

 # or install for specific arch
 pip install .[nvidia] # or .[amd]
 ```

 or simply: